ExpressLRS/Docs/docs/software/testing/rx-scoreboard.md

 ## Name Origin

-The term *scoreboard* originated from an Apache (web server) feature that would display the state of every worked as a single character in a text block.
+The term **scoreboard** originated from an Apache (web server) feature that would display the state of every work as a single character in a text block.
 Thanks to them for the feature name and the dodecatillion web pages they've enabled serving.